pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 console.log(computer[someKey]);
 ```

-This will allow us to iterate over an object with the `for in` loop
+This will allow us to iterate over an object with the `for in` loop.

 Here we can see the keys: